Kashif-Saleem-Ghuman/Kashif-Saleem-Ghuman/README.md

 <!-- ## Get in touch :coffee:

-- Your future buddy to discuss web devlopment and tech in general on [Twitter](https://twitter.com/Kashif14Saleem).
+- Your future buddy to discuss web development and tech in general on [Twitter](https://twitter.com/Kashif14Saleem).
 - Your future employee on [LinkedIn](https://www.linkedin.com/in/kashif-saleem-45ba95215/)
 - And of course GitHub you're already on (Recursion).
  -->